 Sharing personal or inside information forms a bond.
 At this age kids are also starting to forge identities separate from their family, and part of that growth is exchanging knowledge with peers on subjects they might be tight-lipped about with their parents, says Schonert-Reichl.

 As Avery is growing up, she’s confiding in me less often, and I worry about the change—one day those whispers might not be so harmless.
 For now, I likely have nothing to worry about.

 “Between the ages of nine and 11, most kids won’t be getting into trouble—these are little secrets,” says Julie Freedman Smith, a parenting coach and co-founder of Parenting Power in Calgary.
 She recommends discussing secrets now, so your kid will come to you when the secrets become “big” (like when they involve risky behaviour).

-Start by talking to your child about which secrets are OK to keep—her BFF’s crush or what she’s going to wear to a dance—and which ones to spill to a parent.
+Starting the conversation Start by talking to your child about which secrets are OK to keep—her BFF’s crush or what she’s going to wear to a dance—and which ones to spill to a parent.
 Freedman Smith’s rule: If the secret makes the child uncomfortable, or if keeping it could be dangerous (it could hurt someone physically or emotionally), kids should tell a trusted adult.

 Deb Lowther has had this conversation with her three daughters, ages 13, 11 and nine.
 “I always tell them there are good secrets and then there are bad secrets,” she says.
 “Defining the difference is the key.”
 Lowther defines a bad secret as something sneaky or negative, like saying mean things about someone.
 Good secrets are nice surprises that will eventually be revealed, or private issues best kept to a small circle of close friends or family.